jopeek/msfs-panel-twitch/README.md

 Forked from https://github.com/diagonalization-lab/msfs-panel-notepad which in turn was based on https://github.com/bymaximus/msfs2020-toolbar-window-template.

+## Tested with

+- SDK version: 0.16.0.0
+- MSFS version: 1.21.18.0 (Sim Update 7)

-## Prerequisites
+## Build

 You will need the MSFS SDK.

-## Build
+Download from in-game: Options > General Options > Developers > Developer Mode: ON, then access the DevMode toolbar > Help > SDK Installer (Core)

 1. Run `build.bat`.

 This builds the package and drops the package folder into .\Packages\panel-twitch.
 This is the folder that needs to be copied into the *Community* folder.
+Optionally, run `build.bat /c` to have the output package automatically copied to the *Community* folder for the Microsoft Store version of MSFS.